›You are hereHome›Azerbaijan, Georgia & Armenia Overview

 The Caucasus region of Central Asia holds a wealth of unexplored territories.
 Wedged between two seas, surrounded by Europe's largest mountain range and straddling two continents, Azerbaijan, Georgia and Armenia are home to some extraordinarily beautiful scenery and incredibly hospitable people.
 Journey from the fascinating Old City of Baku in Azerbaijan through the quaint towns and glorious hillsides of Georgia before finishing the adventure in Armenia's laidback capital, Yerevan.
 Mixing isolated villages, populous capital cities, ancient castles, breathtaking vistas, abundant natural resources and a flashy nouveau riche, this region of Caucasia offers up a variety of surprising contrasts, fascinating sights and stunning landscapes.

 This trip is run by our experienced sister company Peregrine Adventures.
 Your group is therefore likely to be a mixture of Intrepid passengers and other like-minded international travellers.

 Azerbaijan, Georgia & Armenia SummaryAdd to Shortlist

 Another day, another glorious set of hillside scenery.
 Take in stunning mountain ranges and deep valleys along the Georgian Military Highway, the one-time trade highway between Georgia and Russia.
-Pop into the Svetitskhoveli Cathedral of Mtskheta, where the robe of Jesus Christ is reportedly buried, then stretch the legs on a woodland walk to Gergeti Trinity Church.
+Pop into the Svetitskhoveli Cathedral of Mtskheta, where the robe of Jesus Christ is reportedly buried.

 Discover all angles of Yerevan on a walking tour.
 Then there's ample time to explore on your own terms - there are plenty of great monuments and museums to discover and some wonderful people-watching to be had.